X

 Taking your carotid pulse

-1. Find the area on one side of your neck near your windpipe.
+1. Find the artery on one side of your neck near your windpipe.
 Your carotid pulse can be taken on either side of your neck.
-Avoid this if you have been diagnosed with plaques in your neck arteries (carotid).
+Do not do this if you have been diagnosed with plaques in your neck arteries.

 2. Put the tip of your index and long finger in the groove of your neck along your windpipe to feel the pulse in your carotid artery.
 Do not press on the carotid artery on both sides of your neck at the same time.
 This may cause you to feel lightheaded or dizzy, or possibly faint.